PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 --- abstract

+# Done since last major commit
+- Diagrams updated; prose updated
+- Hidden mode security consideration - use on leaf node only
+- How to exit pairing and enforcing termination of pairing

+# TODOs
+- Specify the format of the notification message: Public Message vs Private Message trade offs.
+- How to more efficiently terminate PairedMLS without relying on being re-added to the group.
+Is there a way to self-remove and then self-add?
+- Double-check the new diagrams (all have been updated).
+- Organizationally create Hidden Mode and Standard Mode sections
+- Token passing option.

 # Abstract
 This document describes the Paired Messaging Layer Security (MLS) extension that improves Post Compromise Security for devices that are unable to self-update using a trusted paired device.